SNIFF: Reverse Engineering of Neural Networks with Fault Attacks: Introduction

 There are certain similarities when it comes to comparing the model stealing attacks with the key recovery attacks on cryptography.
 Classical cryptanalysis works by querying the cryptosystem with inputs and observing the outputs.
 This helps in getting the information about the secret key.
 In the field of cryptography, researchers started observing the physical characteristics of the devices that perform the encryption to find the secret key more efficiently.
 Similarly, it was shown that by causing errors during the cryptographic computation, the attacker can learn secret information~\cite{biham1997differential}.
 We call these implementation-level attacks \textit{physical attacks} on cryptography.

-Now, we can look into emerging area that are physical attacks against neural networks.
+Now, we can look into the emerging area concerned with physical attacks against neural networks.
 It was shown earlier that side-channel attacks can be applied to neural networks to recover certain model parameters~\cite{batina2018csi}.
 It was also shown that neural networks are vulnerable to fault injection attacks that change the intermediate values of the model during the computation, enabling misbehavior of the activation functions in the model~\cite{breier2018practical}.
+As the fault might also be introduced through external factors, the reliability of the neural network implementations is becoming a growing concern.
+In some cases, a single fault occurring in a GPU could reduce the reliability of a CNN performance~\cite{DBLP:journals/tr/SantosPLDCKR19}.
+Thus, this could also be exploited by the adversary.
 If we change the intermediate values, the model output will change, potentially revealing the information about the model parameters.
 We focus on utilizing this behavior to fully recover the values of the internal parameters of the neural network.
 More specifically, we utilize a fault that changes the sign of the intermediate values to get the information, hence the name \textit{SNIFF -- \underline{s}ig\underline{n} b\underline{i}t \underline{f}lip \underline{f}ault.}

 \textbf{Our contribution.} In this paper, we present a way to reverse engineer neural networks with the help of fault injection attacks.
 More specifically, we target deep-layer feature extractor networks produced by transfer learning, to recover the parameters (weights and biases) of the last hidden layer.
+Our work mainly focuses on neural network classifiers based on the widely used softmax activation function in the output layer.
+On top of that, we also show application to other activation functions.
 Our method provably allows \textit{exact extraction}, meaning that the exact values of parameters can be determined after the fault attack.
 Thus, in case of a deep-layer feature extractor, this allows to get the exact information on the entire network.
 We note that this is the first work using fault injection attack for the model extraction, and also the first work allowing exact extraction.
+In terms of \textit{accuracy} and \textit{fidelity} defined recently in~\cite{jagielski2019high}, our work achieves perfect scores in both, as the extracted values are identical to the original network.